 Like an intrusion detection system, Intrusion Prevention is focused on preemptive activity.
 It scans for potential malicious activity or policy violations to ensure a strong line of defense.

-The sum of applications, software and IT elements that comprise the IT system in a network.
+The IT stack is the sum of applications, software, and IT elements that comprise the IT system in a network.

-The team responsible for installing, implementing, and managing technology across the entire network system of an organization.
+The IT team is responsible for installing, implementing, and managing technology across the entire network system of an organization.

-Software or systems that have been set up incorrectly, perhaps with default settings that are not appropriate for the organization.
+A misconfiguration occurs when software or systems have been set up incorrectly, perhaps with default settings that are not appropriate for the organization.
 This becomes especially important when connected through the cloud, making misconfigurations a common risk for cyberattack.

-An approach to ensuring appropriate access for individuals seeking data or use of applications, which requires at least two layers of proof of identity.
+MFA is an approach to ensure appropriate access for individuals seeking data or use of applications, which requires at least two layers of proof of identity.

 The National Institute of Standards and Technology is part of the U.S. Department of Commerce.
 NIST measurements support the smallest of technologies to the largest and most complex of human-made creations — from nanoscale devices so tiny that tens of thousands can fit on the end of a single human hair up to earthquake-resistant skyscrapers and global communication networks.